kubeshop/testkube/docs/installing.md

 kubectl testkube install
 ```

-Above command will install following components in your Kubernetes cluster:
+The above command will install the following components in your Kubernetes cluster:

 1. Testkube API
 2. `testkube` namespace